 (2011): The biographical documentary follows the life of Shiing-shen Chern, a remarkable mathematician whose formidable mathematical contributions were matched by an approach and vision that helped build bridges between China and the West.

-For video footage from many of MSRI's public events, visit the Streaming Video page.
+For additional video productions, visit the Film & Video page.

 National Math Festival

 : The National Math Festival brings together some of the most fascinating mathematicians of our time to inspire and challenge participants to see math in new and exciting ways.
-The 2017 Festival takes place in Washington, D.C. on Saturday, April 22nd, and it offers engaging experiential programs, interactive exhibits, hands-on activities, and lectures accessible to a wide range of ages, interests, and preparation levels.
+The 2017 Festival took place in Washington, D.C. on Saturday, April 22, and 20,000 visitors experienced engaging experiential programs, interactive exhibits, hands-on activities, and lectures.
+National Math Festival programs are accessible to a wide range of ages, interests, and preparation levels.

 National Association of Math Circles (NAMC)